SulaHancock/SulaHancock/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... learning Javascript, CSS and HTML!
-- 😄 Pronouns: ...she/her
+I’m currently enrolled in Northcoders Full Stack Web Development bootcamp in Leeds, learning valuable fundamental skills in JavaScript, Express, React, HTML, CSS and more!